 in San Francisco

-How Do I Know if I Might Need a Root Canal?
+How do I Know if I Need a Root Canal?

 Don’t Wait Around

-Masking the pain using anti-inflammatory medication such as ibuprofen will only worsen your problem.
-If you notice a reoccurring pain that doesn’t seem to get away, then contact our dentist immediately.
+Masking the pain using anti-inflammatory medication such as ibuprofen can worsen your problem.
+If you notice a reoccurring pain that doesn’t disappear, contact our dentist immediately.
 It is always better to save a tooth than to have it extracted and replaced.
-Nothing beats real enamel – despite how far technology has come.
+Nothing beats natural enamel – despite how far technology has come.

 What to Expect When Getting a Root Canal